wangjun258/Slim_TPCA/docs/src/install.rst

-If you use pip to intall, they will be automatically installed so there is no need to install them manually before installing TB2J.
+If you use pip to intall, they will be automatically installed so there is no need to install them manually before installing Slim_TPCA.

 How to install
 --------------

-The most easy way to install TB2J is to use pip:
+The most easy way to install Slim_TPCA is to use pip:

 ::

    pip install Slim_TPCA

-You can also download TB2J from the github page, and install with
+You can also download Slim_TPCA from the github page, and install with

 ::